top of page

 How do I attend an open house or school tour?

 Thank you for your interest in Design Works!
-You can find information about open houses this fall via MySchools.nyc.
-We also recommend joining our email list using this link: https://rb.gy/lztlm
+We haven't yet scheduled our next open houses, so recommend joining our email list using this link: https://rb.gy/lztlm.

 What are DWHS’ admission requirements?